• Skip to content

 • Disability

-The most common cause of earache is infection, like a middle ear infection or an external ear infection.
+The most common cause of earache is infection, like a middle ear infection or an outer ear infection.

-Children will sometimes put foreign objects in their ears, which can cause pain.
+Children will sometimes put foreign objects in their ears, which can cause ear pain.

 A build-up of ear wax can block the ear canal and also give your child a sore ear.

-Your child might also have an earache because there’s an injury or infection somewhere near their ear, and they feel the pain in their ear.
-This can happen with sinusitis or tonsillitis, for example.
+Your child might also have ear pain because there’s an injury, infection or strain somewhere near their ear, and they feel the pain in their ear.
+This can happen with sinusitis, tonsillitis and teeth-grinding or other dental issues.
+This can put strain on the joint that attaches the jaw to the head.

 Earache usually happens only on one side.
 The pain can range from mild to severe.